FelixdelasPozas/OGG-Extractor/readme.md

 * 'Freedom Fighters' by Io Interactive.
 * 'Blood Omen 2' by Crystal Dynamics.
 * 'FEZ' by Polytron Corporation.
+* 'The Chronicles Of Riddick: Escape From Butcher Bay' by Starbreeze Studios.

 It will probably work with any program that uses unencrypted OGG Vorbis audio files.